Steerable Pyramid Transform Enables Robust Left Ventricle Quantification: Proposed Method

-The invariance of computational methods to spatial transformations has always been a research hotspot.
-It is a fact that most popular CNN-based models are vulnerable to even mild spatial transformations \cite{azulay2018deep}.
-Although the data augmentation trick can be performed to gain robustness to spatial transformations, it only achieves marginal improvements and generalizes poorly to unseen transformations.
-Here we include 1) translation and 2) rotation.
-Specifically, different perturbation intensity levels are set.
-The maximum horizontal and/or vertical translation is set to $10\%$ of the image resolution.
-Each pixel of translation corresponds to one perturbation level, and there are a total of $8$ levels, where we consider the same pixels of horizontal and vertical translations as the same level.
-The range of rotation is set to $\left [ -30\degree, 30\degree \right ]$ according to the position and orientation of the six myocardium regions.
-Every $3^\degree$ of rotation corresponds to one level, and there are a total of $10$ levels.
-We intentionally opt not to cover more complex non-linear spatial transformations as they may not be label-preserving.
+\textbf{Spatial Transformations}.
+It is widely acknowledged that most popular CNN-based models are vulnerable to even mild spatial transformations \cite{azulay2018deep}.
+While data augmentation tricks can be applied, they typically yield only marginal improvements and struggle to generalize to unseen transformations.
+Here we investigate model robustness against 1) translation and 2) rotation.
+Specifically, the maximum horizontal and/or vertical translation is set to $10\%$ of the image resolution, divided into eight uniform levels.
+The range of rotation is set to $\left [ -30\degree, 30\degree \right ]$ according to the position and orientation of the six myocardium regions, also divided into eight levels.
+We exclude complex nonlinear spatial transformations as they may not be label-preserving.